John Coleman (Australian footballer): Early life

-Teenage prodigy

 Coleman was introduced to football at Port Fairy Higher Elementary School.
 During the early war years, the family moved to Melbourne, where Coleman was enrolled at Ascot Vale West State School.
 He later attended Moonee Ponds Central School, where he became dux of the school.

+Football career

+Promising junior
-At the age of 12, he already played in a local under-18 Australian rules football team.

-In 1943, Coleman's mother took the children to live at Hastings on the Mornington Peninsula as her husband remained in the city to look after his business.
+At the age of 12, Coleman was already playing in a local under-18 Australian rules football team.
+Two years later, in 1943, Coleman's mother took the children to live at Hastings on the Mornington Peninsula as her husband remained in the city to look after his business.
 Coleman then divided his time between Melbourne, where he was a student at University High School, and Hastings, playing on Saturdays for the local football team which competed in the Mornington Peninsula League.